 IPO executive management takes an active role overseeing the business operations of the IPO schools.
-Management oversight is conducted through various meetings such as the regular IPO Group weekly operations meeting where current regulatory updates on the COVID pandemic as well as operational issues are discussed.
-Monthly IPO Senior Management Committee meetings are also conducted, joint Mancom meetings with IPO's parent company, House of Investments, in addition to quarterly reporting to the Mancom of HI chaired by the HI Chairperson.
-These meetings were conducted in addition to the various management meetings held regularly at the school level to address issues, monitor and assess the school's operations and performance during the pandemic.
-Discussion topics in 2022 include regulatory updates on the COVID pandemic, business developments, financial, subsidiary schools' operations and performance, governance, and regulatory compliance.
+Management oversight is conducted through various meetings such as the regular IPO Group weekly operations meeting in addition to the Monthly IPO Senior Management Committee (Mancom) meetings are also conducted.
+The company also has joint Mancom meetings with IPO's parent company, House of Investments, in addition to quarterly reporting to the Mancom of HI chaired by the HI Chairperson.
+These meetings were conducted in addition to the various management meetings held regularly at the school level to address issues, to monitor and assess the school's operations and performance during the pandemic.
+Discussion topics in 2023 include regulatory updates, business developments, financial, subsidiary schools' operations and performance, governance, and regulatory compliance.

 Implementation of the IPO Enterprise Risk Management Framework is carried out by the IPO Risk Team, which consists of Risk Officers from the schools in coordination with various units in the schools.
-The IPO Chief Risk Officer (CRO) oversees the IPO Risk
+The IPO Chief Risk Officer (CRO) oversees the IPO Risk Team.

-Team.
 The IPO Sustainability Team, headed by the IPO Sustainability Officer, coordinates, supports and provides necessary feedback on sustainability-related issues and risks to the IPO Risk Team.
 IPO Internal Audit continues to provide valuable input to risk management through their regular audits.
 Risk related concerns are discussed during the quarterly Board Risk Oversight Committee (BROC) meetings.
-For a more detailed discussion on risks faced by IPO particularly on the continuing effects of the COVID-19 pandemic, please refer to the Risk Management Section of the 2022 IPO Annual Report (Form 17A).
+For a more detailed discussion on risks faced by IPO particularly on the continuing effects of the COVID-19 pandemic, please refer to the Risk Management Section of the 2023 IPO Annual Report (Form 17A).

-For 2022, IPO and all schools continued to implement protocols and procedures to manage each type of risk, particularly the health and safety risks due to the COVID pandemic as well as economic risks brought about by the continuing effects of the pandemic and the economic concerns due to the elections in 2022.
-In 2022, IPO schools continued to strictly implement health and safety protocols to manage, prevent and control the health and safety risks in compliance with minimum standards provided under IATF, DOH and CHED regulations.
+For 2023, IPO and all schools continued to implement protocols and procedures to manage each type of risk, particularly the health and safety risks as well as economic risks brought about by the continuing effects of the pandemic and the economic concerns due to regulatory and legislative issuances.
+In 2023, IPO schools continued to strictly implement health and safety protocols to manage, prevent and control the health and safety risks in compliance with minimum standards provided under IATF, DOH and CHED regulations.